e-mejia/Winta-steak/README.txt

-Task tracker
+#  Winta Steakhouse + Bar
-PURPOSE OF THE PROJECT: This is a React task tracking application that can be used to keep track of one's tasks.
+PURPOSE OF THE PROJECT: This is a full stack website application for a restaurant.

-How's it made
+#  How's it made
 Tech used: HTML, CSS, JavaScript, ReactJS

 Using the core technologies of HTML, CSS and Javascript as the foundation, and using the popular Javascript Library, React, I built a task tracking application for everday tasks.